BrianOdero/CarRental/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

 # CarRental

+A premium car rental application built with Expo and React Native.